Semble Review

 One thing to know before you start

-Test it on one ugly repo question, like where auth branches, where config gets loaded, or where ingestion fans out.
-If the agent still opens half the tree after Semble answers, you learned the important part fast.
+Test Semble on one ugly repo question that usually sends your agent wandering.
+If the model still opens half the tree, you learned the important part fast.

 What people actually use it for